League of Women Voters of Pennsylvania v. Commonwealth of Pennsylvania

 Most importantly, citizens lose the capacity to change the institutions that are designed to represent them through elections.
 Democrats in Pennsylvania are essentially shut out of the political process due to the manipulation of congressional districts by the party in power.
 In order to restore fair representation to all citizens in Pennsylvania, this issue must be rectified by the courts.

 On Jan.
 22, 2018, the Pennsylvania Supreme Court struck down the Pennsylvania congressional map as an unconstitutional partisan gerrymander.
-The defendants are now seeking to delay the Court’s decision.
+A remedial plan was approved by the Pennsylvania Supreme Court on Feb.
+19 and will be used for the 2018 congressional elections.